This page is about insulinoma, a very rare type of neuroendocrine tumour in the pancreas. There is information about

 Insulinomas are a type of neuroendocrine tumour.
 Neuro means nerve and endocrine means hormone producing.
 Neuroendocrine tumours (NETs) are tumours that develop in cells that are triggered by nerve cells to produce hormones.

-There is a separate question and answer about neuroendocrine tumours.
+There is a separate page about neuroendocrine tumours.

 The most common symptoms are caused by changes in insulin levels in the blood.
 This makes the blood sugar level change suddenly.
 The symptoms you have are usually when your blood sugar is low.
 They include